Build & Engage Facebook Audience Using Simple Techniques

 - Make sure that there are enough photos out there of happy waving customers.
 Better still, tag them to get yourself a couple of brand advocates.
 You could also share some of the posts or pictures posted by clients.

 - Why not post photos of your tour guides and tell your Facebook audience a little about them?
 It creates a sense of familiarity and is an opportunity for you to let potential clients know that they are in safe hands.
+You could use gists of the info already up on your tour booking platform.

 - If you plan to hold any special tour or fixed departures, then post it as events.
 Also, don’t fail to use your milestone feature.
 Completed ten years of successfully running your tour?
 Post it.

-And what about events, contests, deals & offers?
+What about events, contests, deals & offers?

-There are number of things that you could do – contests, special deals and offers, sweepstakes etc. Here are some nice case studies of businesses using events on their Facebook page.
+There are a number of things that you could do – contests, special deals and offers, sweepstakes etc. Here are some nice case studies of businesses using events on their Facebook page.

 Lay’s (the wafers brand) in its attempt to crowdsource a new flavour, started an extensive campaign, encouraging people to submit their flavour ideas to win a whopping $1 million prize money.
 The contest has already seen over a million entries and the results are to be announced at the end of this July 2014.
 Final four flavours will be selected and made available at retail stores, after which the public can vote for them.
 The last time this contest was conducted, votes were registered on the Facebook page and comments on the flavours were encouraged.
 The finalists also took to Facebook to reach out to their friends and contacts.
-Lay’s thus effectively used their Facebook page and gained the personal connections of contestants.
+Lay’s thus effectively used their Facebook business page and gained the personal connections of contestants.
 Social media marketing at its best.

 The ongoing Traveler photo contest open till 30th June 2014, has seen some amazing entries, all of which are posted on Facebook.
 National Geographic travel with two million likes, looks to expand its popularity through this contest and encourages people to rate photos, based on which, the viewer’s choice winner will be decided.